And how can you use them to optimise your freight management?

 Having a strong grasp of your current freight profile is vitally important to ensure that you align your distribution strategy to your needs as closely as possible.
 Staying on top of that freight profile as it inevitably changes due to internal and external forces is equally important.

-Reviewing your freight profile on a regular basis and when aware of changes occurring enables you to quickly pivot to keep your operations running smoothly.
+Regular freight profiling ensures you are aware of any changes occurring in your disribution patterns, which enables you to quickly pivot to keep your operations running smoothly.

 Upon analysing your freight profile, if you need to make a change to your carrier distribution network then the profile forms the basis of ascertaining your strengths and weaknesses against comparable freight profiles of other shipping organisations; via benchmarking.

-If you want assistance with the profiling and / or benchmarking of your freight, then please get in touch with our consultants, they will be happy to help.
+If you want assistance with freight profiling and / or benchmarking for your business, then please get in touch with our consultants, they will be happy to help.